equal care and support worker

 Transport

-Holidays and Sick Pay
+Holidays and Sick Pay (employed roles only)

 30 paid days a year and access to sick pay.